Nothing Can Trump My Birthday

 Seeing that their finely orchestrated maneuver was foiled by my lack of interest, my friends have to stall by taking an extraordinarily long time in the locker room, hoping they can buy enough time for my parents to get things prepared for my entrance, which basically entails shoving dozens of friends and my huge-ass family like sardines into our finished basement so they can all jump out and shout "surprise" once I finally arrive home and make my way to my bedroom downstairs.

-Gina and Katie's improvised second attempt is a success, When we finally make it home from the gym, I'm surprised like I've never been surprised before.
+Gina and Katie's improvised second attempt is a success.
+When we finally make it home from the gym, I'm surprised like I've never been surprised before.
 We eat the world's largest chocolate chip cookie cake and vanilla ice cream, and laugh about how hard it was for my friends to keep me distracted and away from the house long enough.

 Since my 13-year old surprise party, I've been surprised at the turn of every subsequent decade milestone.
 My mother is to thank for this, and the surprises just get better and better every decade.
-My 50th, however, was thrown by my Seattle best friends, in honor of me and my dear friend and fellow Scorpio, Rainier.
-I'm pretty certain it was the finale as far as my birthday surprises, not because I plan to leave the planet anytime soon, but because it will be hard to top its swanky James Bond theme (see photos below).
+My 50th, however, was thrown by my Seattle best friends, in honor of me and my friend and fellow Scorpio, Rainier.
+I'm pretty certain it was the finale as far as my birthday surprises, not because I plan to leave the planet anytime soon, but because it will be hard to top its swanky James Bond theme.
 Besides, I think Mom deserves to retire from her surprise party planning after having gone above and beyond for her eldest child every decade for all of these years

 Mike and I share the same birth date, and Julie thought it would be fun to treat him to a long weekend in the Texas Hill Country while also celebrating alongside her big sister, honoring two of the people she loves all at once.
 I love this idea.
 They arrive.
 Our adventure commences, but not without incident.